pelermu/masternodeinstall/README.md

 # DividendCash
-Shell script to install a [Dividend.Cash Masternode](https://dividend.cash/) on a Linux server running Ubuntu 14.04 or 16.04.
+Shell script to install a [Wealthsilo Masternode](https://wealthsil.io/) on a Linux server running Ubuntu 14.04 or 16.04.
 Use it on your own risk.

 ***
 ## Installation: